 Common indoor habitats for American cockroaches include warm and moist areas of buildings.
 They are also found in sewers, drainage pipes and basements.

 American cockroaches are known to move in large groups to avoid environmental disruptions (like the rain mentioned earlier), and multiple generations may even live in the same place together.

 American cockroach populations can grow to large numbers over time.
 Males are extremely sensitive to a pheromone produced by female cockroaches.
-After mating, a female produces a capsule, or ootheca, with 16 eggs, and a single female is capable of producing anywhere from six to 14 egg capsules in her lifetime.
+After mating, a female produces a small brown capsule, or ootheca, with 16 eggs.
+A single female is capable of producing anywhere from six to 14 egg capsules in her lifetime.
 Females lay their egg capsules near food sources and glue them to surfaces to secure them.
 These egg capsules are typically secreted in hidden, sheltered areas like in the corner of your baseboards, or simply deposited right on the floor.

 The average lifespan of an American cockroach is 90 to 706 days for females and 90 to 362 days for males.

 Like other species of cockroach, the American cockroach will eat virtually anything.
-Its diet typically consists of whatever is available.
-However, foods that these cockroaches are attracted to include sweets, bread, fruit, cheese, beer, starch in book bindings, glue and hair.
+However, foods that these cockroaches are most attracted to include sweets, bread, fruit, cheese, beer, starch in book bindings, glue and hair.